Start 14-Day Trial Subscription

 Jim Dykstra's picture

-The rate of bittering is an important influence on taste, as the success in the marketplace of the Dogfish Head 60 Minute IPA and 90 Minute IPA has demonstrated.
-But an IBU scale is more accurate for measuring bitterness than any method based on the rate of hops addition.
+The rate of bittering is an important influence on the taste of beer, as the success in the marketplace of beers such as Dogfish Head 60 Minute IPA has demonstrated.
+The IBU scale (International Bitterness Units) is the most accurate method for measuring bitterness based on the rate of adding hops during brewing.

-IBU is an abbreviation for the International Bitterness Units scale, a gauge of beer's bitterness.
-What IBUs measure are the parts per million of isohumulone found in a beer.
-To further define it, IBUs quantify the bitterness of beer by measuring the concentration of bittering compounds such as isomerized and oxidized alpha acids, polyphenols and other bittering chemicals.
+IBU is an abbreviation for International Bitterness Units, and the IBU Scale ranges from 0 to 120.
+While the scale can technically exceed 120 with the addition of more bittering compounds, it is designed to represent bitterness levels perceptible to the human tongue, with the ability to discern additional bitterness typically diminishing in the range of 100.
+IBUs measure the parts per million of isohumulone found in a beer.
+To elaborate, IBUs quantify beer bitterness by assessing the concentration of bittering compounds, including isomerized and oxidized alpha acids, polyphenols, and other bittering chemicals.

 Isohumulone is the acid found in hops that gives beer its bitter bite to the taste buds.
 Though the IBU scale can be used as a general guideline for taste, with lower IBUs corresponding to less bitterness and vice versa, it's important to note that malt and other flavors can mask the taste of bitterness in beer.